Join Here | Log In

 Additionally, higher TNF-alpha levels can cause increased uptake of serotonin into cells, causing depressive symptoms.[ref]

-If you have ever been told ‘it’s all in your head”, physiologically that could be true for some people with TNF-alpha variants.
+The phrase ‘it’s all in your head’ could be literally true for some people with TNF-alpha variants.
 A brain-imaging study found that a TNF-alpha genetic variant associated with higher TNF levels was linked to anatomical brain changes in people with major depressive disorder.[ref]

 Elevated Interleukin-6